DSCR Loans: A Guide for International Real Estate Investors in Washington D.C.

 They do this to account for situations where the property is vacant or needs maintenance and repairs.
 This standard practice often becomes a deterrence when going for financing options.

 Waltz: Our required down payment amount varies.
 We evaluate each potential buyer on a case-by-case basis, which is why down payments can be as low as 25% for some buyers (however, 30% is the standard).
 Based on various factors, it’s also possible to waive the reserve requirements for some borrowers.
-Learn more about our mortgages for foreign nationals1
+Learn more about our mortgages for foreign nationals

 3. Valid passport and visa